joaofcosta/dino.codes/content/posts/tail-call-optimization-in-elixir.md

 One of those concepts is Tail Call Optimization.
-In short, Tail Call Optimization allows you to reduce the number of stack frames your program needs to maintain, in the call stack, for a tail recursive function, i.e., for a recursive function where the recursive call is the last call of the function.
+In short, Tail Call Optimization allows you to reduce the number of stack frames your program needs to maintain, in the call stack, for a recursive function by making the recursive call the last call of the function, thus transforming it into a tail recursive function.

-## A simple tail recursive function
+## A simple recursive function

 I'm going to use a very simple example to demonstrate how this type of optimization can be achieved.
 In this example I'm going to use the factorial function since we can easily write it in a recursive